 With the conclusion of the CHNA, AHN and AHN Allegheny General will begin the implementation planning phase to identify and leverage AHN's collective strengths and resources to best address the communities' health needs.

-For additional information about the CHNA and its specific findings, please contact Community Affairs at Highmark Health and Allegheny Health Network at communityaffairs@ahn.org.
+For additional information about the CHNA and its specific findings, please contact Community Affairs at Highmark Health and Allegheny Health Network.